 6-Day Star Blanket Crochet Pattern – Free, Easy, and Stunning Star-Shaped Afghan

-If you’ve ever wanted to create a blanket that impresses everyone who sees it, this is it.
-You can crochet the 6-Day Star Blanket as a baby blanket, a cozy throw, or even a king-size statement piece.
+If you’ve ever wanted to create a blanket that truly stands out, this is it.
+You can crochet the 6 day star blanket as a baby blanket, a cozy throw, or even a large statement piece for your home.

 ➡ Click here to get the full free pattern and round-by-round chart.